Make an Appointment: 603-821-0008 | [email protected]

 LCMHC

-I view my role as a therapist similar to that of a guide.
-I aim to offer new and different perspectives, ask tough questions, and help you find a way through difficulty and struggle.
-Learning new ways to understand your past and present experiences, conquering negative thoughts and shame, and finding a way to show ourselves grace throughout this process are all important parts of what I bring to those I work with.
+My approach to therapy is informed by many years of training in IFS (Internal Family Systems), my training and experience working with trauma and attachment wounding, as well as my degree in Art Therapy.
+I view my role similar to that of a guide.
+I aim to bring curiosity to the issues most important to you, offer new and different perspectives, and help you find a way through difficulty and struggle.
+Learning new ways to understand your past and present experiences, growing your capacity to listen and understand yourself in a different way, and offering a path to greater self compassion and grace throughout this process are all important parts of what I bring to those I work with.
 I don’t pretend to have all the answers- nope, no magic wands here- but I do believe that we all have an inner wisdom that we can access with a little bit of help, some hard work, and the right skills and tools.

 Art Therapist & Creative Guide